 While SimpleTire doesn’t warranty the tires it sells against defects, you can however add a road hazard warranty, which will cover you for 3 years on a prorated basis.
 The first year will cover up to $400 for replacement, with coverage dropping by $100 per year thereafter.
 That program also provides for tire repair when replacement isn’t necessary, of up to $25 per fix.
 While the company doesn’t say how the price for the road hazard warranty is set, our calculations show that it’ll cost about 15% of the price of the tire.

 We don’t have any experience buying tires from SimpleTire, but others who have shopped with the company are generally pleased with their experience.
-Some customers note that they were able to buy hard to find tires easily via SimpleTire, which can be an advantage if you have a vehicle that requires unusually sized tires.
+Some customers note that they were able to buy hard to find tires easily via SimpleTire, which can be an advantage if you have a vehicle that requires unusual tire sizes

 We tested this by checking out the selection for a 1993 Toyota MR2.
 That’s a vehicle for which it is becoming ever harder to find decent tires, especially for the oddball-sized rear wheels.
 SimpleTire had only one option for those rears, but the good news is that the tire they offer is a pretty good one; the Yokohama Advan A052.
 The downside to that tire is that it’s classified as an extreme-performance summer-only tire, which means it’ll perform very well on dry, good roads and not so well on ice.
 On the other hand, few people would want to drive an MR2 through the winter.

-That Yokohama tire is also the only option for the MR2 we found on other sites, but SimpleTire’s price was the lowest we found, with only one other site pricing their Advans as low as SimpleTire.
+That Yokohama tire is also the only option for the MR2 we found on other sites, but SimpleTire’s price was the lowest, most affordable we found, with only one other site pricing their Advans as reasonable as SimpleTire.

 One thing that sets SimpleTire apart from many of its competitors is that it only sells tires.
 While most tire shops also offer wheels, and sometimes accessories like tire racks, SimpleTire keeps it, well, simple.